telehash/telehash.github.io/seeds.md

     "parts":{
       "1":"a5c8b5c8a630c84dc01f92d2e5af6aa41801457a",
       "1r":"40a344de8c6e93282d085c577583266e18ed23182d64e382b7e31e05fec57d67"
-    },
-    "hashname":"46fe53c258bbc1984fb5ab02ca1494eccdd54e9688dbbc2c882c8713f1cc4cf3"
-}]
+    }
+  }
+}
 ```

-None of the keys are necessarily required, but at least `parts`, `paths` and one public key are needed to be useful as a seed entry.
+None of the fields are necessarily required, but at least `parts`, `paths` and one public key are needed to be useful as a seed entry.

 Definitions:

 * `keys`: The binary public keys for each cipher set used, in base64
 * `parts`: The fingerprints of each included public key
 * `paths`: Array of path objects, as defined in [paths](protocol.md#paths).
-* `hashname`: The 64-character hex value (must match the `parts` if included).
 * `pools`: Array of string names of what pools it supports.
+* `bridge`: true/false if this seed supports bridging